ishnom/ishnom/README.md

 ## About

-I spent 8 to 9 months as a data analyst, working in Python, SQL, and Power BI to turn raw numbers into KPIs a business could act on.
-That work is what pulled me toward building the systems behind the data, not just reporting on it, so I've been growing into full stack development and automation since, with real projects behind it rather than tutorials.
+Full stack developer, automation builder, and data analyst, all in one.
+Before this, I spent 8 to 9 months as a data analyst working in Python, SQL, and Power BI, and that grounding is still part of how I build today.
+Open to full stack development, automation, and data or business analysis opportunities.

 <table>
 <tr>